 Figure 3 shows the average duration of the interviews by establishment size class.
 The average interview duration in smaller establishments is in principle lower than in larger establishments, mainly due to the fact that smaller establishments have a better ad hoc overview of what happens in the establishment than larger establishments.
 Thus questions about the personnel structure (e. g. proportion of part-time employees) are easier to answer in a 3-person-establishment than in an establishment with 100 employees.
 In addition, certain issues frequently do not apply to smaller establishments, so they have to answer a greatly reduced catalogue of questions due to the use of suitable filter questions.
 Thus, for example, the entire block of training or development questions is omitted if the establishment is not an authorised training provider or no employee received training respectively.
 Both of these cases occur more frequently with smaller establishments than with larger ones.
-As a result we can see that as the number of employees increases, the average interview duration in 2017 was approximately 36 minutes.
+As a result we can see that as the number of employees increases, the average interview duration rises from 29 minutes approximately 53 minutes.
+The average interview duration in 2018 was approximately 36 minutes.